 Honestly, after a time of exercising, I found that my needs for Alta also include the Heart Rate Monitor ability.
 You know, without the Heart Rate Monitor feature, all of the measurement are performed relatively, based on the steps counted, some auto-tracked exercises… But the calorie burned calculation not only be depended on some conditions like that.
 Let’s imagine, for the same activities, your heart rate can raise up or down differently at a certain time, this can affect directly to your metabolism, so your amount of calorie burned is changed accordingly.
-That’s the reason why sometime I still not believe absolutely in tracking result of my current Alta version.
+That’s the reason why sometimes I still not believe absolutely in tracking the result of my current Alta version.
 Then I wish my device has the HR feature.

 Today I have found that Fitbit introduced the new version of Alta, with Heart Rate Monitor feature added, that is Alta HR.
-Awesome, I will take this chance to own the device with all of my current satisfactions, but HR is included as a plus.
-What’s a wonderful if we own a tracking device with elegant and fashion look, the slim band bring the comfortable to the wrist (be compared to the Charge HR version), but the accuracy of tracking is improved as a revolution with Heart Rate Monitor.
+Awesome, I will take this chance to own the device with all of my current satisfaction, but HR is included as a plus.
+What’s wonderful if we own a tracking device with elegant and fashion look, the slim band bring the comfortable to the wrist (be compared to the Charge HR version), but the accuracy of tracking is improved as a revolution with Heart Rate Monitor.